-The Sekforde opened as a public house in 1829 and remained open without a break for 176 years until it temporarily closed for a much needed re-development and restoration project in 2015, re-opening just before Christmas of 2017.
+The Sekforde opened as a public house in 1829 and remained open without a break for 176 years until it temporarily closed for a much needed re-development and restoration project in 2015, re-opening just before Easter 2018.
 The architects were the famous practice of Chris Dyson and Associates.
 The Magnificent Basement Company Limited carried out the redevelopment work under the leadership of its director and structural engineer, Hadi Sarmadi.

 The Sekforde stands at the confluence of two historic and unspoilt early 19th century streets (Woodbridge Street and Sekforde Street) in the heart of Clerkenwell, London.
 The historic building has been tied to a beautiful new extension by a striking glass atrium.
 The restoration captures all the charm of a late Georgian pub but also offers the very best in modern facilities.
 It is a privately owned freehold that, as such, offers a large variety of craft beers, lagers, ales and wonderful wines.